 Lianna looked back at the screen, took a moment to bury her head in her hands once more, then closed the message and moved on to her own tasks for the day.

-This is a questionably-canonical sequel to a piece I wrote in 2015 called “Years Later”, itself revisiting two characters from a story I wrote in college called “The Glade” (not online).
+This is a questionably-canonical sequel to a piece I wrote in 2015 called “Years Later”, itself revisiting two characters from a story I wrote in college called “The Glade”.
 The “questionably-canonical” bit comes from the fact that “Years Later” ends with Justin and Lianna agreeing that it would be best for Justin to apply to some other company instead.
 I really thought that was the end of it…

 …but the writing group I joined recently disagreed!
 Several people thought that “Years Later” itself read like the start of a longer story, and that they wanted to hear what happened when Justin and Lianna did end up working together, with whatever-it-was that happened in their past being revealed over the rest of the book.
 They also made a very interesting observation that had never occurred to me: in “Years Later”, Lianna seems much more flustered than Justin does.